WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

     Operator: 00000       # (optional) Carrier numeric operator code
     Mode: CATM1           # (optional) Network mode (CATM1, NBIOT or GSM)
     Interface: /dev/ttyS1 # (optional) Serial interface (UART1 (COM1) = /dev/ttyS0, UART4 (COM4) = /dev/ttyS1, UART6 = /dev/ttyS3)
     TurnOnPin: D10        # (optional) Enable pin to turn the module on/off.
-Default value is D10
+Default value is Meadow Pin name D10
 ```

 A few things to consider:
  * If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
  * **However, if you encounter any connectivity issues, we recomment to set the operator code value to the `Operator` property**.
 If you don't know your operator code, you can use the **Cell Network Scanner** method that will list nearby networks in the area.
- *
+ * `TurnOnPin` is a pin used to turn on the module.

 ## Specify Network Interface and reserved pins